 Dietary intake can also influence our body’s ability to absorb magnesium from our food and digestive system.
 If you eat magnesium, but it does not get into your blood, you don’t get the benefits.
 A diet high in sugar and excess alcohol creates a double whammy, affecting both your ability to properly absorb magnesium and increasing the amount that is excreted.

-What I like to do, is start off the day by drinking 8-10 oz of water with one packet of Boulder Salt.
+What I like to do, is start off the day by drinking 8-10 oz of water with one packet of Boulder Salt (a truly healthy salt).
 It ensures 35% of the RDA for magnesium before I do anything else.
 It also provides a balanced blend of important electrolytes/minerals including sodium, potassium, calcium, and bicarbonate, and offers the added advantage of a strong alkalinizing effect on the body ( from the bicarbonate).
 I follow up with a nutritionally balanced smoothie for both breakfast and lunch, that includes a comprehensive blend of nuts and greens.
 Before dinner rolls around I’ve already greatly improved the odds that my body can ward off many of the symptoms of Mg deficiency!

 Bruce Neeld is the founder and President of the Boulder Salt Company.
 He is a research scientist by day, and a holistic nutritionist by passion.
 He has studied nutrition for over 3o years and his personal health goals include warding off cancer, and to live to be 160 – or die trying.

 What’s the story behind Boulder Salt?
 Click here: The story behind Boulder Salt!